Bolivia's Evo Morales Was Brought Down With the Help of an Obscure Conservative With a Bible

 Camacho has previously said that ousting Morales was his political goal and that he doesn’t plan to run for office.
 But Arequipa says it’s “doubtful that he wouldn’t want to use the political capital he’s built up” over the last few weeks.
 “It’s too early to say, but I’m inclined to believe that he likely will present himself as a candidate [of a rightwing party.]”

 The right don’t necessarily stand win power in new elections, though.
 Bolivia’s parliament is dominated by two parties, Morales’s leftwing MAS and the centrist National Unity Front.
 Just a few seats belong to the rightwing Christian Democrats.
-Arequipa says the next elections will likely see MAS lose some seats as more rightwing parties enter parliament, dispersing power.
+Arequipa says the next elections will likely see MAS lose some seats as more parties enter parliament, dispersing power.

 But MAS still has a good chance of success—if the party can overcome the challenges of Morales’s legacy.
 “For a long time inside the left, it’s been taboo to talk about a time when Morales wasn’t in power,” making it hard for new projects and leaders to emerge, Arequipa says.
 “If they manage to organize around a new candidate and reinvigorate themselves, they’ll be able to win again.”